Research That Strengthens Your Business

 Grads of Life and the Markle Foundation will help companies advance racial and economic equity through a skill-based approach to hiring and advancement.

-Factoring DEI into executive compensation has the potential to transform how companies approach data tracking, public disclosure and practice implementation broadly.
+Factoring executive compensation into DEI best practices has the potential to transform how companies approach data tracking, public disclosure and practice implementation broadly.

 Grads of Life and AdeptID’s $322,000 grant from WorkRise will fund a study to determine how machine learning models can be used to improve workforce DEI.

-These five tips can help you deliver feedback in a way that builds trust and develops staff without reinforcing stereotypes or harmful norms.
+These five tips can help you deliver feedback in a way that builds trust, develops staff and increases retention without reinforcing stereotypes or harmful norms.

 Why quantitative DEI data isn’t enough, and why it’s critical to measure qualitative employee data to advance DEI goals and outcomes.

-Grads of Life and Bain & Company explore three ways companies can advance DEI beyond their own four walls.
+Grads of Life and Bain & Company explore three ways companies can advance their DEI strategy beyond their own four walls.

-Representation data is one indicator of the state of DEI at your company, but it won’t give you the full context you need to make an informed action plan.
+Representation data is one indicator of the state of DEI at your company, but those DEI data points won’t give you the full context you need to make an informed action plan.

 GOL Founder Elyse Rosenblum talks to Fortune about how employers can better retain diverse talent going forward.